gabriel-montagne/roman-numbers-convertor/README.md

         > gcloud auth login

 5. A browser window will appear.
-Select your user and login into your accout.
+Select your user and login into your account.
 6. A confirmation page will appear asking you to allow Google Clouds SDK to access your account.
 Click Allow button.
 7. In the up-right corner of the page you will find Console button.
 Click it to navigate to the console.